moq-wg/moq-transport/draft-ietf-moq-transport.md

 # Introduction

-Media Over QUIC Transport (MOQT) is a transport protocol that utilizes the QUIC network protocol {{QUIC}}, either directly or via WebTransport
+Media Over QUIC Transport (MOQT) is a protocol that is optimized for the QUIC protocol {{QUIC}}, either directly or via WebTransport
 {{WebTransport}}, for the dissemination of media.
 MOQT utilizes a publish/subscribe workflow in which producers of media publish data in response to subscription requests from a multiplicity of endpoints.
 MOQT